 The DEPARTMENT Project Manager will coordinate with the Cost Risk Assessment (CRA) regional team and a representative from that team will lead the Risk Assessment for this Project.
-The CONSULTANT and key SUBCONSULTANTS may be asked to attend and participate in the Risk Assessment Workshop for this Project.
-The CONSULTANT will support the Risk Assessment Workshop by providing materials requested by the DEPARTMENT Project Manager to conduct the Workshop and associated documentation.
+The CONSULTANT and key SUBCONSULTATANTS may be asked to attend and participate in the Risk Assessment Workshop for this Project.
+The CONSULTANT will support the Risk Assessment Workshop by providing materials requested by the DEPARTMENT Project Manager to conduct the Workshop and associated

-4.21 ENGINEERING ANALYSIS DOCUMENTATION N/A
+4.21 ENGINEERING ANALYSIS DOCUMENTATION

-The CONSULTANT will prepare a Preliminary Engineering Report (PER) as per the PD&E Manual.
+The CONSULTANT will prepare a Preliminary Engineering Report (PER) as per Part 2, Chapter 3 of the PD&E Manual.